We've already seen how we can use the

 += -= *= /=

 When you use any of these assignment operators, the value of the variable on the left side is changed by the math operation and value on the right.
 Let's do one of each:

 > let testNumber = 10; > testNumber += 5; > testNumber; 15 > testNumber -= 9; > testNumber; 6 > testNumber *= 3; > testNumber; 18 > testNumber /= 2 > testNumber; 9

-Visit this link to MDN to for reference pages on assignment operators:
+Visit this link for the MDN reference page on assignment operators:

 > const myNumber = 5; > myNumber < 10; true > myNumber > 10; false

-Comparison operators are also called relational operators, because they help find the relationship between two operands, asking questions like, "is 10 bigger than 5?", or
+Comparison operators are also called relational operators, because they help find the relationship between two operands, asking questions like "is 10 bigger than 5?".

 > means "greater-than (and not equal to)":

 3 > 3also evaluates to

 false, because 3 is equal to 3 and not greater.